 To Deep Fry:

 Heat oil 375 F (190 C) - You can use a deep fryer, or a heavy pan.
 If not using a deep fryer, use a deep, heavy pot, filled to at least 3" deep.

-Once oil reaches temperature, fry chicken in batches until nicely golden brown and crispy, and fully cooked - reaching an internal temperature of 165F, as measured with a meat thermometer.
+Once oil reaches temperature, fry chicken in batches until nicely golden brown and crispy, and fully cooked - reaching an internal temperature of 165F, as measured with a meat thermometer - per recommendations from the U.S. Department of Agriculture.
 This should take about 5 minutes per batch.